Employer Refuses Early Conciliation

 Is early conciliation mandatory for employers?

 While engaging in early conciliation is not legally mandatory for employers, it is highly recommended.
-Failing to participate may lead to a tribunal claim, where refusal could reflect poorly on the employer.
+Failing to participate may lead to a tribunal claim.

 Can an employer refuse early conciliation?